-Beautycounter products are great for acne!
-Their products have helped me heal my severe adult acne.
-In this post I share my before and after photos, the products and routine that I use plus other strategies to help clear acne.
+Beautycounter products have been great for healing my skin and my blemishes!
+In this post I share my before and after photos, the products and routine that I use plus other strategies that I used to help heal my skin.

 If you have followed me for a while you know that I am very open about my acne journey.
 Five years ago my skin was a mess (you can see my before photos below).
 I had pretty severe acne and felt like I had tried everything!
 For the longest time I just kept trying anything that my dermatologist recommended.
 I tried so many different topical creams, washes, gels etc. including products with retinol, benzyl peroxide, antibiotics and more.
 But my skin just kept getting worse and worse.